todogroup/ospology/ospo-mindmap/Content/ospomindmap.md

 - Design OSS infrastructure
 - Metrics acquisition and dashboard
 - Third-party development tool management such as GitHub, GitLab, etc.

-### 🧭 Eliminate Friction from Using and Contributing to Open Source

-- Continuously improve processes and tools to reduce learning curve and manual effort required
-- Help navigate internal politics or policies
-- Maintain relationships with communities of strategic importance to your organization

 ### 📒 Support Corporate Development Activities